terrydhariwal/terrydhariwal.github.io/_posts/2015-11-26-part-1-introducing-couchbase-server.md

 {% include JB/setup %}

 <h1><strong>History of Couchbase</strong></h1>
-Couchbase is an open source distributed cache, key value and a JSON document database with a rich ANSI compliant SQL language for easy developer adoption.
-It has emerged out of 2 open source projects, Memcached and CouchDB to address the scale and performance challenges e
+Couchbase is an open source distributed cache, key value and JSON document database, that ships with a powerful and rich ANSI compliant SQL language for easy developer adoption.
+It emerged out of 2 open source projects, Memcached and CouchDB, to address modern scalability, performance, HA and data flexibility challenges.

 Memcached is a very popular open source caching technology used in all major verticals including finance, retail, gaming and social media to name a few.
 The original key developers of Memcached developed Membase as an enterprise ready Caching and Key Value database.
 Membase addressed many inherent limitations of Memcached: